 - College tours

-YU EXCEL is a 1 year intensive fellowship that bridges young people to economic opportunities and self-sufficiency through comprehensive supports, engaging curriculum and work experience.
+YU EXCEL is a one-year intensive fellowship that bridges young people to economic opportunities and self-sufficiency through comprehensive supports, engaging curriculum and work experience.
 The program’s cohort model fosters a sense of community, valuing individual and peer group progress.
 YU EXCEL curriculum is intended to support young people to overcome the emotional, social, educational and vocational barriers to their self-sufficiency.
 Young people interested in a fresh start or some support in doing things in a different way should sign up for this program.
-YU EXCEL is more than more than a job... it is a personal journey.
+YU EXCEL is more than more than a job-it is a personal journey.

 Job Readiness and Placement

 YU offers education and training to help youth acquire skills that will make them competitive in the marketplace.
 Our goal is to prepare youth to transition to permanent career track employment in a variety of high demand local industries including food manufacturing, data management, and digital media.

 We administer a summer jobs program funded by the Oakland Mayor’s Office to provide soft skills training for youth, placing 200 youth in jobs in the for-profit, non-profit, and government sectors each year.